opnfv/yardstick/docs/release/results/euphrates_fraser_comparison.rst

 ping.

 Most test run measurements result on average between 0.39 and 4.00 ms.
 Compared with Euphrates release, the average RTT result of the same pod experiences a slight decline in Fraser release.
-For example, the average RTT of arm-pod5 is 1.518 in Ehphrates and 1.714 in Fraser.
+For example, the average RTT of arm-pod5 is 1.518 in Euphrates and 1.714 in Fraser.
 The average RTT of intel-pod18 is 1.6575 ms in Ehphrates and 1.856 ms in Fraser.

 {